White Coating on KitchenAid Stand Mixer Beater Chipping

 Top of beater chipping

-It important to take care when attaching and removing the flat beater on the beater shaft.
+It is important to take care when attaching and removing the flat beater on the beater shaft.

 Using excessive force can cause chipping in that area.